Melbourne cops crash: Fleeing Porsche driver posted 'graphic' scene pics on Facebook, now arrested

 The 41-year-old driver, who police say has an extensive criminal history, handed himself in to a police station this morning and was arrested.
 Fleeing the scene of a crash is an indictable offence.

-His arrest comes as the first officer killed in the crash has been identified as 28-year-old Constable Josh Prestney.
+His arrest comes as the officers killed in the crash have been named.

-Prestney's grandmother, Eliza Anderson, told the Herald Sun he had just begun his new road policing role after graduating from the police academy in 2019.
+Leading Senior Constable Lynette Taylor, Senior Constable Kevin King, Constable Glen Humphris and Constable Josh Prestney - who was in his first week on the job - all died at the scene, Chief Commissioner Graham Ashton said today.

+"Their names will forever be remembered, their service honoured, and their memories celebrated," he said in a statement to the Herald Sun.

+"These officers were undertaking their everyday duties in helping to keep the community safe when they were killed."

-Speaking to reporters this morning, Victorian Police Commissioner Graham Ashton said the Porsche driver, who had been pulled over by officers before 5pm last night for speeding, had taken photos of the horrific scene before allegedly walking away from the crash site.
+Ashton earlier said the Porsche driver, who had been pulled over by officers before 5pm last night for speeding, had taken photos of the horrific scene before allegedly walking away from the crash site.

 "We are pursuing with Facebook that there has been some images placed on Facebook that appear to have been taken by this individual at the scene, before he has left the scene," Ashton said.